 - a) Development proposals that facilitate the key community assets, as listed below (in no particular order), to modernise and adapt for future needs in a manner in keeping with the character of the area, will be supported.
 Every effort should be made to work with the local community and relevant authorities to investigate potential solutions to avoid any loss of these valued assets.

-- Pimperne Village Shop

 - Post Office

 - Pimperne Primary School

 - Pimperne Pre-School (currently operating at the Priory Sports Pavilion)

 - Pimperne Village Hall

 - St. Peter's Church

 - The Ryland Room

-- Anvil Inn
+- o Anvil Inn

-- Farquharson Arms Public House
+- Farquharson Arms Public House (closed 2021 pending change of ownership, but has not changed use)

 - Recreation and Play areas (designated as Local Green Spaces)

 - Public Footpaths and Rights of Way

 - Priory Sports Field and Pavilion

 - b) Additional community facilities that should be supported within or well related to the settlement boundary of Pimperne (as revised on Map 6) include:

+- a village shop and Post Office

 - a site for a pre-school facility that will improve its links with the Primary School

 - o a site for allotments